carlag-raft/raft-exercise/README.md

 Day 1
 Time: 2 hours
 Required Attendees: Product Manager, Product Owner, Stakeholders, and Development Team
-Goal: Project Background and Purpose (what’s the background, why are we doing this)
+Goal: Project Background and Purpose (why are we doing this)

 1. Introductions (30 minutes) - Everyone introduces themselves and briefly describes a professional success
 2. About the Project (1 hour)